camunda/camunda-docs/optimize/self-managed/optimize-deployment/configuration/logging.md

 ## Google Stackdriver (JSON) logging

-To enable Google Stackdriver compatible JSON logging, set the environment variable `JSON_LOGGING=true` before starting Zeebe.
+To enable Google Stackdriver compatible JSON logging, set the environment variable `JSON_LOGGING=true` before starting Optimize.

-## Default logginf configuration
+## Default logging configuration

 Although one could potentially configure logging levels for all packages, it is recommended to set logging levels for the following three Optimize parts using only exact package